-I actually discover this article sometime after my experience at the Exploration 27 course.
-I had a Buddhist friend who I had taken a few TMI courses with and he did not know the meaning of the phrase Ride the Dragon so my search began.
-Below are excerpts from Divine Virtuosity’s studies and thoughts on the roots and his thoughts on the meaning of the phrase Ride the Dragon.
+I discovered this article (presented below) sometime after my experience at The Monroe Institute’s Exploration 27 course (Exploration 27 (May 2016)).
+I had a Buddhist friend (a monk in training) who I had taken a few TMI courses with and so I asked him what was the meaning of the phrase Ride The Dragon.
+To my surprise he was completely unfamiliar with this phrase and so my search began.
+The only substantive information I could fine were the studies of Divine Virtuosity.
+Below are excerpts from Divine Virtuosity’s studies concerning the meaning and roots and of this mysterious phrase – Ride the Dragon.

 Riding the Dragon